Farhanaislam1/Mental-Health-in-Tech-Industry/README.md

 # Mental-Health-in-Tech-Industry
 # 🧠 Mental Health in the Tech Industry

-This project analyzes the results of a 2014 survey that measures attitudes toward mental health and the prevalence of mental health disorders in the tech workplace.
+In This project, I have analyzed the results of a 2014 survey that measures attitudes toward mental health and the prevalence of mental health disorders in the tech workplace.

 ## 📊 Dataset Information